diethardsteiner/pentaho-standardised-git-repo-setup/README.md

 - `myproject-config-<env>/properties/jb_myproject_master.properties`

 Don't forget to commit all these changes.
 You will also have to set the Git remote for these repositories.

+# Code Repository

+## What is NOT Code

+- **Configuration**: Goes into dedicated config repo by environment.
+- **Documentation**: Goes into dedicated docu repo.
+- **Data**:
+	- Lookup Data: E.g. business user provide you with lookup data to enrich operational data.
+This should be stored separately.
+	- Test Data: Can be stored with your code since it serves the purpose of testing the quality of your code.
+- **Binary files**: Excel, Word, Zip files etc